Archive for the ‘primitive ornaments’ Category

 …and an antique German spun cotton ornament to add to my collection.
 The technique used to make it is different than I have seen before, so studying it will also assist in my education process as I learn this old technique.

 I am continuing to really enjoy where my journey into spun cotton has been taking me.
-Below are my newest creations that are still available.
+Below are my newest spun cotton creations that are still available.
 I am also archiving my designs on a new spun cotton ornaments page of this blog.
 Custom orders for designs you may have missed are always welcome.

 spun cotton ornament